Stay tuned for a refined concept presentation to the City Council in mid-May.

 The SoBu Spaces 2020 Vision:

-The SoBu Spaces 2020 project is a civic center housing the Library and City Hall, conveniently serving individuals of all ages, interests and abilities that anchors Market Street.
+The SoBu Spaces 2020 project is a civic center housing the Library, Senior Center and City Hall.
+The building will be designed to conveniently serve individuals of all ages, interests and abilities and anchor Market Street.
 This dynamic and engaging space will invite the public in for learning, growth and celebration.
 It will cultivate knowledge, transparency and belonging to a community and place.

 Phase One: Engage

-During this Phase, the concept will be developed in consultation with the public for acceptance by City Council (April 2018).
+During this Phase, the concept will be developed in consultation with the public for acceptance by City Council (Spring 2018).

 Phase Two: Create